 Trying to choose between keto and paleo?
 You're not alone.
 They both cut out processed food.
 Both can help with weight loss.
 And both are everywhere online.

-But they aren’t the same—and picking the right one depends on your goals.
-This guide breaks it down with plain answers so you can make an informed choice.
+But they aren't the same, and picking the right one depends on your goals.
+This guide breaks down the keto vs paleo decision with plain answers so you can make an informed choice.
+New to low-carb eating?
+Start with our Keto Basics hub for the fundamentals.

 What Is the Keto Diet?

 Keto is a high-fat, very low-carb diet.
-The goal is to shift your body into ketosis, where it burns fat for fuel instead of sugar (glucose).
+The goal is to shift your body into ketosis, a metabolic state where your liver turns fat into molecules called ketones and burns them for fuel instead of sugar (glucose).

 Keto works by changing your metabolism.
 Your liver makes ketones from fat, and your body runs on those instead of carbs.